awsdocs/amazon-transcribe-developer-guide/doc_source/med-vpc-interface-endpoints.md

 ## Creating an interface VPC endpoint for Amazon Transcribe Medical<a name="med-vpc-endpoint-create"></a>

-You can create a VPC endpoint for the Amazon Transcribe Medical service using either the AWS Management Console or the AWS Command Line Interface \(AWS CLI\)\.
+You can create a VPC endpoint for the Amazon Transcribe Medical service using either the AWS Management Console or the AWS CLI\.
 For more information, see [Creating an interface endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) in the *Amazon VPC User Guide*\.

 For batch transcription in Amazon Transcribe Medical, create a VPC endpoint using the following service name:
 + com\.amazonaws\.*us\-west\-2*\.transcribe